hashgraph/hedera-mirror-node/docs/design/nft.md

   - This endpoint should return a 409 for tokens that are not of type `NON_FUNGIBLE_UNIQUE` with a message that indicates that this endpoint is not valid for this token type.
   - `metadata` should be base64 encoded before returning.
+  - `deleted` should be true if either the nft or the token is deleted

 ```json
 {